 Amounts are reported in the financial statements for voluntary donations of services when those services create or enhance non-financial assets or require specialized skills provided by the individuals possessing those skills and would be typically purchased if not provided by donation.
-For the years ended June 30, 2011 and 2010, donated services recorded in the financial statements were not material to the financial statements.
+For the years ended June 30, 2012 and 2011, donated services were not material to the financial statements.